Teobotti/Cybernews_bot/README.md

 1- [create a new bot by talking to Botfather](https://t.me/botfather)

-2-  change the *bot token* in your code.
+2- change the *bot token* represented by the variable TOKEN in the code

 3- Run the python script on a device connected to the internet (python 3.8+ is required, as well as all the necessary libraries)